ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 ##### Query Generation

 Note that event values are not limited to filter widgets.
 Indeed, an event value can for example be used to generate the actual query being used by a dashboard widget.
-Have a look to the `QueriesDashboard.tsx` in the source code of the live example as mentioned earlier.
+Have a look to the `Dashboard1wayDynamicQuery.tsx` in the source code of the live example as mentioned earlier.

 #### Listen to Events from icCube Dashboards